8 common mistakes to avoid when starting a writing career

 Ghostwritten assignments are quite lucrative than those that bear your name.
 If you limit yourself by writing for other people, it will be impossible for you to build a writing career in the long run.
 Editors normally reach out to publications they admire when looking for new writers.

-If there’s no article that bears your name online, you will lose potential clients.
+If no article bears your name online, you will lose potential clients.
 Additionally, you cannot list ghostwritten pieces as your own.
 Clients and editors won’t have the ability to gauge your writing skills.

 2. Failing to form connections

 Most freelancers are lone wolves.
 They work alone and never allocate time to look for other freelancers in their field or geographical area.
-This is a huge mistake.
+It is a huge mistake.
 When you form connections with other writers, you’ll get the opportunity to learn from them and even get more work and clients.

 Fortunately, it’s quite easy to network due to the rapid advancement of technology.
 You can look for writers on social media platforms and LinkedIn.
 All you have to do is send them a quick message.
 The relationship will develop gradually.